 Jardin des Plantes

 Jardin des Plantes greenhouses are perfect if the weather is cold while visiting Paris.
-Go to these beautiful greenhouses for a “warm indoor exotic walk.”
+Go to these beautiful family-friendly greenhouses for a “warm indoor exotic walk.”
 Renovated during several years, they reopened in June 2010 with new paths, new explanations boards and more attractions.
 The whole family will discover wonderful plant life here.

 4 greenhouses are accessible to visitors: